 No exact specifications were given from the printer in advance, so each of us did the project the way we thought was best.
 I used a 3 millimeter bleed because that’s the setting I usually use. (“Bleed” is the additional space alongside the borders of the artwork.
 Its purpose is to make sure that if the paper is not cut precisely along the borders, you don’t get the ugly white edges.)

 It turned out that the printer required a larger bleed which I was able to fix easily, but other artists had trouble even creating a file the printer could use.
-Some of them used Photoshop to create their design.
+Some of them used Photoshop to create their art.

 If you’re a graphic designer, you’re probably cringing.
 If you’re not a designer, you may not know what the fuss is about, and that’s exactly why I’m writing this post.

-Artists vs. designers
+Artists vs. Designers

 I consider myself both an artist and a graphic designer.
 I value and respect both creative paths, and I’m not in any way implying that one is better than the other.
 I’m able to see the similarities and differences between the two, because I’ve been on both sides.

 And believe me, there are differences.

 The issue that came up in this project is that the majority of artists hired were not graphic designers.
 Maybe they did some graphic design on the side (just enough to know their way around the software), but they didn’t have experience with sending things to print.